 This menu protects your system from being accessed by outsiders.

 Authentication Tab

 RTSP Authentication: RTSP streams live video to multiple external devices, all from one common DDNS address.
 RTSP creates one-to-one connections; remote devices must request the stream and be admitted.
-We recommend digest configuration.
+Use digest/basic configuration.